 In connection with particular offerings of the securities offered in this prospectus in the future, and if stated in the applicable prospectus supplements, the validity of the issuance of certain of the securities and certain other legal matters will be passed upon for us by Baker Botts L.L.P., Houston, Texas.
 Baker Botts L.L.P. will also render an opinion on the material federal income tax considerations regarding the securities.
-The validity of certain guarantees with respect to the debt securities offered by this prospectus will be passed upon for us by Buchanan Ingersoll & Rooney PC.
 If certain legal matters in connection with an offering of the securities made by this prospectus and a related prospectus supplement are passed on by counsel for the underwriters of such offering, that counsel will be named in the applicable prospectus supplement related to that offering.